 If that is the case, then why did the Greenback ultimately tank?

-Well, the most commonly cited reason by market analysts is that the market was disappointed by the Fed’s affirmation of its “gradual” path of tightening, as well as the market’s realization that a change in Fed’s the balance sheet would mean less rate hikes in the future.
+Well, the most commonly cited reason by market analysts is that the market was disappointed by the Fed’s affirmation of its “gradual” path of tightening, as well as the market’s realization that a change in Fed’s balance sheet would mean fewer rate hikes in the future.

 And as the CME Group’s FedWatch Tool shows, the market is not entirely convinced that the Fed can deliver on two more rate hikes, since odds for two more rate hikes by the December FOMC statement only came in at 55.9%.
 Although it did admittedly improve from 54% after the meeting minutes got released.
 By the way, if you’re not familiar with the FedWatch Tool and what it’s all about, you may wanna check out my primer for it here.

 There were also other details that may have weighed down on the Greenback, such as Kashkari’s really dovish stance and hints that he may keep voting against a hike.

 In addition, the Greenback may have been dragged lower when U.S. equities got sold off in the wake of the FOMC minutes.

 After all, some Fed officials did point out that U.S. equities were rather overvalued, with “A few participants” expressing concern that the U.S. equities rally was fueled by speculation rather than fundamentals.